 In light of recent events, you might have found social distancing has left you with some extra time.
 Rather than let your boredom get the best of you, this might be the time for some good old PD or personal development.
 We agree it can be hard to finding online learning platforms that don’t require your credit card information.
 But surprisingly enough, there are a lot of free courses available, especially for those looking to jumpstart their careers into the blockchain world.

 Since there is no formal cryptocurrency university, you might be wondering where and what courses you should be taking to learn about this industry.
-That’s why we compiled not only the top online learning platforms to take free courses, but also some of the courses available on each of these platforms for aspiring crypto enthusiasts.
+That’s why we compiled not only the top online learning platforms to take or create your own online courses, but also some of the courses available on each of these platforms for aspiring crypto enthusiasts.

 1. Stanford Online Learning Platform